Dev1an/Meteor-web-components-example/README.md

 # Meteor-web-components-example
-Example of using web components in a meteor project with blaze.
+Example of using web components in a meteor project with blaze and the babel transpiler.

 [Colored text component](https://dev1an.github.io/Meteor-web-components-example/)